shee0129/codesamples/README.md

 ## **Athletics Intranet Update 2017**:

 This project was the largest that I completed at the University of Minnesota.
 Over 500 hours of work went into the build, design, and development of a new Intranet website built on a brand new server - all built from scratch.
-The overview of this project can be found [here] (http://www.athletics.umn.edu/technology1/development/shee0129/updateserver/).
+The overview of this project can be found [here](http://www.athletics.umn.edu/technology1/development/shee0129/updateserver/).

 ## **Other code not included**